 The general liability policy does not provide indemnification or defense coverage to those individuals who commit intentional and/or criminal acts.
 The Boy Scouts of America does not have an insurance policy that provides defense for situations involving allegations of intentional and/or criminal acts.

 Automobile Liability Insurance

 All vehicles MUST be covered by a liability insurance policy.
 The amount of this coverage must meet or exceed the insurance requirement of the state in which the vehicle is licensed.
 (It is recommended, however, that coverage limits are at least $100,000 combined single limit.)
 Any vehicle carrying 10 or more passengers is required to have limits of $500,000 single limit.
 In the case of rented vehicles, coverage limit requirements can be met by combining the limits of personal coverage carried by the driver with coverage carried by the owner of the rented vehicle.
 All vehicles used in travel outside the United States must carry a liability insurance policy that complies with or exceeds the requirements of that country.

 Chartered Organizations for Scouting Units

 The general liability policy provides primary liability insurance coverage for all chartered organizations on file with the BSA for liability arising out of their chartering a traditional Scouting unit.
 Automobile and maritime liability coverage is provided on a secondary or excess basis.
 All vehicles used in Scouting activities must be covered by automobile liability insurance with limits that meet or exceed the requirements of the state in which the vehicle is licensed.
-All boats/vessels used in Scouting must be insured by the owner for liability exposures.
-The amount of coverage is determined by the size and usage of the boat. $1 million is recommended.
+All watercraft used in Scouting must be insured by the owner for liability exposures.
+The amount of coverage is determined by the size and usage of the boat; $1 million is recommended.